-Conversations About Anthropology & Sociology is now available in both electronic format and paperback format on all major booksellers, including:
+Conversations About Anthropology & Sociology is now available in hardcover, paperback and electronic format on all major booksellers, including:

 Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. The Science of Siren Songs: Stradivari Unveiled – A Conversation with master violinmaker, acoustician and MacArthur Fellow Joseph Curtin.
 This wide-ranging conversation explores Curtin’s long quest to characterize the sound of a Stradivari violin and the rigorous series of double-blind tests he and his colleagues developed to probe whether or not professional musicians can really tell the difference between a Stradivari and a modern violin.
 This thought-provoking book also examines violin acoustics and how acoustic science can be married to the art of violin making while merging time-honoured techniques with new materials and design.